ceramicstudio/js-composedb/website/docs/api/commands/cli.did.md

 Generate a new random 32 byte private key and return its base 16 representation

-You can use this command to generate a fresh private key which you can later use a the `--did-private-key` flag to authenticate other ComposeDB CLI command calls
+You can use this command to generate a fresh private key which you can later use a the `----did-private-key` flag to authenticate other ComposeDB CLI command calls

 ```